Prairieland Park: Marquis Downs

 Marquis Downs was a horse race track in Saskatoon, Saskatchewan, Canada which featured both Thoroughbred and Standardbred horse racing.
 Principal races were the Prairie Lily Stakes, Saskatchewan Derby, and Saskatchewan Futurity.
 The minimum purse in 2007 was $3,000 and the Heritage races featured a $100,000 purse.

 Marquis Downs closed in 2020 due to the COVID-19 pandemic and did not reopen; as of spring 2022 it was being repurposed as an indoor sports facility.
+Plans to build a 5,500-seat multi-purpose stadium on the site for a Canadian Premier League team and concerts were put on hold in 2023 due to rising costs.

 Buildings

 The facility consists of the following buildings: